AlejandroPerezB2B/EEG-HyperscanningYESNO/Videos/Readme.md

    ```
    [st, out] = system('ffmpeg -version'); disp(out)

    If st is 0 and you see version text, MATLAB can access ffmpeg.

-⚙️ Manually Add FFmpeg to PATH (if needed)

-Add FFmpeg to PATH so any app (including MATLAB) can find it:
+5. **Add FFmpeg to PATH so any app (including MATLAB) can find it:** (if needed)

-Start → type Environment Variables → Edit the system environment variables
+   - Start → type Environment Variables → Edit the system environment variables/

-Click Environment Variables…
+   - Click Environment Variables…/

-Under System variables, select Path → Edit → New
+   - Under System variables, select Path → Edit → New/

-Add the line:
+   - Add the line: C:\ffmpeg\bin/

-C:\ffmpeg\bin

-Confirm with OK → OK
+   - Confirm with OK → OK

 Two MATLAB functions are used:

 - **`sync_videos_by_audio.m`**